Generic coarse geometry of leaves: Foliated spaces

 The foliated structure of a space $X$ induces a locally Euclidean topology on $X$, the basic open sets being the plaques of all of its foliated charts, which is finer than the original topology.
 The connected components of $X$ in this topology are called \emph{leaves} (or \emph{$\FF$-leaves}).
 Each leaf becomes a connected manifold of dimension $n$ and of class $C^m$ with the differential structure canonically induced by $\FF$.
 The leaf which contains each point $x\in X$ will usually be denoted by $L_x$.
 The leaves of $\FF$ form a partition of $X$ that determines the (topological) foliated structure.
 The corresponding quotient space, called \emph{leaf space}, is denoted by $X/\FF$.
 It is said that $\FF$ is \emph{transitive} (respectively, \emph{minimal}) when some leaf is dense (respectively, all leaves are dense) in $X$.

 Many concepts of manifold theory readily extend to foliated spaces.
 In particular, if $\FF$ is of class $C^m$ with $m\ge1$, there is a vector bundle $T\FF$ over $X$ whose fiber at each point $x\in X$ is the tangent space $T_xL_x$.
 Observe that $T\FF$ is a foliated space of class $C^{m-1}$ with leaves $TL$ for leaves $L$ of $X$, and any section of $TF$ is foliated.
 The same applies to any bundle naturally associated to $T\FF$.
 Then we can consider a $C^{m-1}$ Riemannian structure\footnote{This means a section of the associated bundle over $X$ of positive definite symmetric bilinear forms on the fibers of $T\FF$, which is $C^{m-1}$ as foliated map.} on $T\FF$, which will be called a (\emph{leafwise}) \emph{Riemannian metric} on $X$.
+A $C^m$ foliated space with a $C^{m-1}$ Riemannian metric is called a $C^m$ \emph{Riemannian foliated space}; the reference to $C^m$ is omitted if $m=\infty$.

 From now on, it will be assumed that $X$ is locally compact and Polish; i.e., the spaces $Z_i$ are locally compact and Polish.

 \begin{defn}[See \cite{HectorHirsch1986-A}, \cite{CandelConlon2000-I}, \cite{Godbillon1991}] A foliated atlas $\UU=\{U_i,\phi_i\}$ of $\FF$ is called \emph{regular} if: \begin{enumerate}[(i)]